First Evil: Character history

 The First Evil claims to be the source and embodiment of all that is evil.
 For technical purposes, the First Evil is neither male, female, demon, nor god; it is a "power".
 The First is older than demons, even the Old Ones, who themselves existed long before the first humans; it is older than the written word, the Big Bang and transcends all realities and dimensions; it is older than any other evil being and may even be the very first entity ever to have existed.
 It is said that the First lurked in the darkness long before the universe was even created and shall remain long after the universe ends.
-Few have heard of it and even fewer believe in its existence.
+Few have heard of it and even fewer believe in its existence, yet it has worshippers and every sentient being with inevitable dark sides (humans, demons, deities, etc.) are essentially its miniatures no matter they are knowing or not.
+It also has competitions including the centuries old interdimensional occult organization Wolfram & Hart, who is aware of the First and would against it for the sakes of their own evil agendas.
 The entity cannot affect the world on a physical level.
 Its power lies in its ability to deceive, torment and manipulate others.
 It can take the form of anyone who has died (or as an enormous, phantasmic demon with large horns and long, talon-shaped fingers), and it can choose to be seen and heard by just one person or by multiple people.
 The First has a deep understanding of human nature and it uses this knowledge to drive others to madness, murder and/or suicide.